Lomnopx/Performance-Space-Shooter/README.md

 In the test scenario 500 enemies almost constanly collide so this is understandable within this context.

-When in comes to rendering less objects, simple shaders and sprites is what you want and here that is already very simplified.
+When in comes to rendering.
+Less objects, simple shaders and sprites is what you want and here that is already very simplified.
 What can be done here however is lowering screen resulution.
 I have an example here where instead of rendering the game in 2k (2560x1440) I reduce that to normal HD (1920x1080) with a small change in performance, and no noticable performance in fps

 BEFORE